I want to be upfront with you…

 I don’t want you to be confronted with what your ex is up to – ever.
 It’s over, so let it be!
 Don’t waste your energy looking backwards.
 Use it instead to start creating a new future.
 Baby-steps are fine!

 Material things and surroundings have a direct link with what motivated you to buy and/or create them, and also how you felt at the time.

 They can be physical reminders of what was and is.
 Even if you’ve moved on, it’s almost as if your ex and past memories are etched across those things.
 And every now and then they’ll transport you back to how things used to be.

 So, here’s what to do about it…

-Do whatever’s possible to refresh your personal space.
-Move the furniture, tidy up, buy new sheets and pillows for your bed, throw away things you don't need and which are laden with memories.
-Buy new stuff, find second hand stuff or swap with friends.
+Do whatever possible to refresh your personal space, if you haven’t already.
+Move the furniture, tidy up, buy new sheets and pillows for your bed, throw away things you don’t need and which are laden with memories.
+Buy new stuff, find second-hand stuff or swap with friends.

 I promise you, this practical action will help you gain a measure of control.
 And having a sense of control is another important essential emotional need.